 More than 720,000 cars were stolen in the U.S. in 2019, totalling $6.4 billion.
 If you are hoping to protect your finances against car theft, you may want to look closely at your auto insurance policy.
 While most policies cover items such as medical bills and property damages, many policies do not include coverage for car theft.
 Below, Bankrate’s editorial team walks you through what type of insurance you’ll need to protect your finances in the event of a car theft, and what steps to take if your car is stolen.

 Does car insurance cover car theft?

-Basic auto insurance will not cover a stolen car, but there are coverage types that will.
-Comprehensive coverage deals with car theft and car damages that don’t arise from a vehicular accident or collision, and in many cases, is the only type of stolen car insurance.
+Basic auto insurance will not cover a stolen car, but some coverage types do.
+Comprehensive coverage deals with car theft and car damages that don’t arise from a vehicular accident or collision, and is typically the coverage referred to when considering ‘stolen car insurance’ options.